ULHPC/ulhpc-docs/docs/software/cae/fenics.md

       concretizer:
         unify: true

+!!! question  " why unify : true ? "

+        `unify: true` ensures all packages share the same dependency versions, preventing multiple builds of the same library.
+Without it, each `spec` could resolve dependencies independently, leading to potential conflicts and redundant installations.

-The following are also commonly used in FEniCS scripts and may be useful
+The following are also common dependencies used in FEniCS scripts:

     spack add gmsh+opencascade py-numba py-scipy py-matplotlib